joseph1125/emoji-length-accuracy-benchmark/README.md

 # Emoji length accuracy benchmark

-This benchmark aims at calculating accuracy of emojis via different packages.
+This benchmark aims at providing accuracy of calculating length of emojis via different packages.

 Unicode 13.1 emojis are used for the benchmark.

 ### Testers